-The Cronkite Institute for High School Journalism is a consortium of programs that provide support and training for high school journalism students and their teachers.
+The Cronkite Institute for High School Journalism provides support and training for high school journalism students and their teachers.

-The institute includes long-standing Cronkite programs as well as several new ones.
-It is directed by Anita Luera, a longtime Arizona broadcast journalist and past president of the Arizona Latino Media Association.
+The institute is directed by Anita Luera, a longtime Arizona broadcast journalist and past president of the Arizona Latino Media Association.

-Among the programs is the Reynolds High School Journalism Institute, a two-week fellowship program for 35 high school journalism instructors from around the country that is administered by the American Society of News Editors through its Youth Journalism Initiative and funded with a generous grant from the Donald W. Reynolds Foundation.
-Cronkite also does two full-immersion summer programs for high school students interested in journalism.
+Among the programs is the Reynolds High School Journalism Institute, a two-week residential fellowship program for 35 high school journalism instructors from across the country that is administered by the American Society of News Editors through its Youth Journalism Initiative and funded with a generous grant from the Donald W. Reynolds Foundation.
+Cronkite also hosts a full-immersion residential Summer Journalism Institute for high school students interested in journalism.
 Students work with Cronkite faculty and professionals and get experience reporting, writing and producing for broadcast and digital platforms.

-For several years, the Cronkite School has supported struggling high school journalism programs by providing equipment, training and support through its Stardust High School Journalism Program.
-In 2008, the school installed fully equipped multimedia newsrooms at five underserved Arizona high schools.
-Five more schools joined the program in 2009.
+The Cronkite School also has supported struggling high school journalism programs by providing equipment, training and support through its Stardust High School Journalism Program.
+The school installed fully equipped multimedia newsrooms at 10 underserved Arizona high schools.

-As part of the school’s ongoing outreach efforts, Luera visits dozens of high schools throughout the state each semester.
-She travels in a Cronkite School vehicle outfitted with a television camera and other equipment that can be taken into classrooms, job fairs and other events, allowing students to try out equipment and see themselves on camera.
-The program aims to encourage students who might not otherwise have had any exposure to journalism to consider journalism as a career.
+As part of Cronkite’s ongoing outreach efforts, Luera visits dozens of high schools throughout the state each semester.
+She travels in a Cronkite School vehicle outfitted with broadcast equipment that can be taken into classrooms.
+The program aims to encourage students who might not otherwise be exposed to journalism to consider it as a career.

 In addition, the Cronkite School supports daylong workshops each year for high school students, working closely with the Arizona Interscholastic Press Association, the Arizona Latino Media Association, the Arizona Indian Education Association and Valley Teen Leadership.